Turramurra

 Recent residential development output has been above average within Turramurra when compared nationally

 Turramurra has recorded approximately 95 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25479 homes were approved, with a further 18 approved in FY26 so far.
-On average, over these five years, each dwelling constructed accommodates around 0.8 new residents per year.
+Over the past five financial years, from FY-21 to FY-25479 homes were approved, with a further 21 approved so far in FY-26.
+On average, 0.8 new residents per year have been associated with each dwelling constructed over these five years.

-This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average expected construction cost value of new properties is $724,000, suggesting developers are focusing on the premium market with high-end developments.
-In FY26, $19.0 million in commercial approvals have been registered, indicating steady commercial investment activity.
+This suggests that the supply of new dwellings is keeping pace with or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average construction value of new properties has been $724,000, indicating a focus on the premium market with high-end developments.
+In FY-26, $19.0 million in commercial approvals have been registered, demonstrating steady commercial investment activity.

-Compared to Greater Sydney, Turramurra has slightly more development, with 22.0% above the regional average per person over the five-year period.
+Compared to Greater Sydney, Turramurra has shown slightly more development, at 22.0% above the regional average per person over the five-year period.
 This maintains good buyer choice while supporting existing property values.
-Recent construction comprises 62.0% detached dwellings and 38.0% medium and high-density housing, providing options across different price points from family homes to more affordable compact living.
+Recent construction in Turramurra comprises 62.0% detached dwellings and 38.0% medium to high-density housing.
+The growing mix of townhouses and apartments offers options across different price points, from family homes to more affordable compact living.
 The location has approximately 187 people per dwelling approval, indicating a low density market.
-Population forecasts indicate Turramurra will gain 436 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+Population forecasts suggest Turramurra will gain 427 residents by 2041, according to the latest AreaSearch quarterly estimate.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development